rendezqueue/rendezllama/README.md

 ## Chat CLI

-Assuming you have the quantized weights already, you can start the chat CLI with:
+Assuming you have the quantized weights already and can compile C++, you can try the [roshambo example](example/prompt/roshambo_kira/) with a few commands:
 ```shell
 # If undefined, assume the 7B model exists in a sibling llama.cpp/ dir.
 MODEL="${MODEL:-../llama.cpp/models/7B/ggml-model-q4_0.bin}"